Sunflower Oil: When it’s Healthy and When it’s NotUpdated: July 20, 2017healthy fats

 - Polyunsaturated fat or omega-6 PUFAs (as linoleic acid): 59%

-Beyond the fatty acid profile, there isn’t almost anything else to say about sunflower oil, save that it is high in vitamin E and lecithin.
+Beyond the fatty acid profile, there isn’t much else to say about sunflower oil save that it is high in vitamin E and lecithin, which isn’t chemically extracted like soya lecithin.
 This is only true if it is cold pressed and unrefined, however!
 Refined versions processed with heat are low nutrients oils.

 Sunflower Oil High in Omega-6